 - Ribbed Cowl With Planned Pooling is a free crochet pattern by My Hobby is Crochet that utilizes a yarn with longer color changes.

 If you really want to get into this technique, check out the "Yarn Pooling Made Easy" book by Marly Bird.
 It includes 10 planned pooling crochet patterns.

 Many knitters and crocheters use the Planned Color Pooling App to assist in the color pooling design process.
 The app allows you to adjust stitches and add/ subtract colors to get a sense of what you need to do in order to get the correct design.
 This saves you a lot of hands-on craft time when figuring out what your crochet project is likely to look like.

-You can get inspired by the work of other people who are enjoying planned pooling by joining this community Facebook group dedicated to the technique.
+You can get inspired by the work of other people who are enjoying planned pooling by joining the Color Pooling With Crochet Facebook group dedicated to the technique.
 This is a great place to ask questions, get support and show off what you've learned.
-There are more than 15,000 members in this group!
+There are more than 29,000 members in this group.